gilbertpwns/gilbertpwns.github.io/private-words.md

 I'd buy a damn brewery and turn the planet into alcoholics

 If I had a magic wand
-I'd make the world suck my dick without a condom on while I'm on the john (I could set my troubles free)
+I'd make the world suck my di*k without a condom on while I'm on the john (I could set my troubles free)

 If I had a million bucks
 It wouldn't be enough 'cause I'd still be out robbin' armored trucks